aeternity/protocol/channels/OFF-CHAIN.md

 If the responder was able to validate the initiator's signature sent in the `funding_created` message, then it should add its own signature to the state object.
 The co-signed object will become the initial off-chain state of the channel.
-Responder provides the `block_hash` to specify the on-chain environment ones signature or meta transaction were created at so they must be checked at this or a later block.
+Responder provides the `block_hash` to specify which on-chain environment was used for producing the signature or meta transaction.

 ```
   name                  size (bytes)